HTML to PDF Converter Comparison: Free vs Paid Libraries for .NET

 File.WriteAllBytes("output.pdf", pdfBytes)

 This converts web pages to PDF.
 Modern JavaScript frameworks render incorrectly.
-No support for custom fonts or responsive design.
+Limited support for custom fonts and responsive design compared to Chrome-based renderers.

 Output